Conditions, Health

 • Treatment usually involves repositioning the jawbone, pain relief, and sometimes surgery

-A dislocated jaw, medically known as temporomandibular joint dislocation, occurs when the lower jawbone is dislodged from its normal position at one or both of the temporomandibular joints.
+The TMJ is a pivotal joint in jaw movement and function.
+A dislocated jaw, or TMJ dislocation, medically known as temporomandibular joint dislocation, occurs when the lower jawbone moves out of its correct position at the joint TMJ so that it is dislodged from its normal position at one or both of the temporomandibular joints.
 These joints are situated just in front of each ear and connect the lower jaw (mandible) to the skull.
 A dislocation can result in the jaw moving to one side or being unable to close properly.
-This condition can cause significant pain and discomfort and requires immediate medical attention.
+This condition can cause significant jaw gpain and discomfort and requires immediate medical attention.
+A broken or dislocated jaw, or a fractured jaw, refers to a break or crack in the mandible.

 • Severe pain in the jaw area